MattBonacini/astro-supabase-ssr-auth/README.md

 I recommend reading the comments in `src\lib\supabase.ts` to understand how to use Supabase SSR client in your codebase.

-⚠️ Warning: similar Github repositories don't init the Supabase client every time is used.
+⚠️ Warning: similar Github repositories don't init the Supabase client every time it's used.
 I don't recommend this approach, as it currently causes all sorts of issues.
-The most frequent is that it logs users out multiple times per day.
+The most frequent is that it causes some errors and logs users out multiple times per day.
 You need to init the Supabase SSR client every time your user interacts with the database.
-At this date, Supabase docs mention this only in their guide for NextJS but I think it's valid for Astro as well.
+At this date, Supabase docs mention this [only in their guide for NextJS](https://supabase.com/docs/guides/auth/server-side/nextjs?queryGroups=router&router=app) but I think it's valid for Astro as well.

 ## 🚀 Project Structure